-More than 300,000 women and teenagers underwent breast implant augmentation surgeries in 2017.
-In addition, approximately 106,000 women underwent breast implant surgery for reconstruction after mastectomy.
-The popularity of breast implants has risen dramatically in the last 20 years, and is now more than three times the 1997 rate of 101,176.
+Fewer than 194,000 women and teenagers underwent breast implant augmentation surgeries in 2020.
+In addition, approximately 137,000 women underwent breast implant surgery for reconstruction after mastectomy.
+While the popularity of breast implants had risen dramatically from 101,000 to over 300,00 between 1997, and 2017, breast augemtetion procedures have decreased steadily since then.

-The increase in breast implant surgery, however, does not necessarily reflect a similarly dramatic increase in the number of women with breast implants.
+There is also a growing number of women who are getting their breast implant removed.
+From 2017 to 2020, total anuual breast removal procedures increased from 46,922 to 59,043.
 Many women who undergo surgery are replacing old implants that have broken or caused problems.
 Some women report as many as ten or more surgeries as their implants are replaced over the years.
 However, there are no available statistics on how many women undergo their first breast implant surgery every year.

 Debate swirls over the risks of breast implants, and physicians and patients are justifiably confused by the conflicting information available.
 In 2011, an international scandal revealed that tens of thousands of breast implants had been made with industrial silicone instead of medical grade silicone, the FDA reassured women that the high complication rate for breast implants was no higher than expected, and research revealed that breast implants increased the risk of a rare type of lymphoma.
 This summary provides information about what is known and not known about the risks of breast implants.

 The Role of the Food and Drug Administration (FDA) in Safety Research